quantify-os/quantify-scheduler/docs/tutorials/Operations and Qubits.md

 In the previous tutorials, experiments were created on the {ref}`quantum-device level<sec-user-guide-quantum-device>`.
 On this level, operations are defined in terms of explicit signals and locations on the chip, rather than the qubit and the intended operation.
-To work at a greater level of abstraction, `quantify_scheduler` allows creating operations on the {ref}`quantum-circuit level<sec-user-guide-quantum-circuit>`.
+To work at a greater level of abstraction, {mod}`quantify_scheduler` allows creating operations on the {ref}`quantum-circuit level<sec-user-guide-quantum-circuit>`.
 Instead of signals, clocks, and ports, operations are defined by the effect they have on specific qubits.
 This representation of the schedules can be compiled to the quantum-device level to create the pulse schemes.

 In this tutorial we show how to define operations on the {ref}`quantum-circuit level<sec-user-guide-quantum-circuit>`, combine them into schedules, and show their circuit-level visualization.
 We go through the configuration file needed to compile the schedule to the quantum-device level and show how these configuration files can be created automatically and dynamically.
-Finally, we showcase the hybrid nature of `quantify_scheduler`, allowing the scheduling of circuit-level and device-level operations side by side in the same schedule.
+Finally, we showcase the hybrid nature of {mod}`quantify_scheduler`, allowing the scheduling of circuit-level and device-level operations side by side in the same schedule.

 Many of the gates used in the circuit layer description are defined in {class}`~quantify_scheduler.operations.gate_library` such as {class}`~quantify_scheduler.operations.gate_library.Reset`, {class}`~quantify_scheduler.operations.gate_library.X90` and